Oystershell scale (Lepidosaphes ulmi)

 - buprofezin (Centaur WDG) at 34.5 to 46 oz/A. REI 12 hr.
 Do not exceed two applications or 69 oz/A per season.
 Do not tank mix with oil.

-- horticultural mineral oil at 4 to 6 gal/a plus an organophosphate material such as diazinon or Lorsban.
+- horticultural mineral oil at 4 to 6 gal/A plus an organophosphate material such as diazinon.
 Check label for REI.
 Use only those chemicals and formulations that are registered and suggested for Pacific Northwest conditions.
 One dormant application is allowed.
 Applications of diazinon require an enclosed cab, see label for details.
 Note: Continual agitation is necessary when filling the spray tank and during spraying.
 Apply before new growth, at temperatures above 40°F, prior to hot or rainy weather or drying winds.

 - pyriproxyfen (Esteem 35WP) at 4 to 5 oz/A + horticultural mineral oil at 4 to 8 gal/A. REI 12 hr.
 Do not exceed two applications per season.